jinq0123/grpc-examples-cpp/README.md

 	* `premake5.exe --os=linux gmake` to generate Makefile.

 ### Change settings
-The default setting may be release_x64 which can see in the generated conaninfo.txt.
+The default setting may be Release_x64 which can see in the generated conaninfo.txt.
 You can add settings in `conan install` like:
 ```
 conan install . --build missing -s build_type=Debug -s arch=x86_64 -s compiler.runtime=MDd
 ```

+Visual Studio has multiple configurations like Release_x64 and Debug_x32, but the generated sln must be used only for the configuration which is set in `conan install`.